How I Keep My Baby’s Bottles Germ-Free (Without Losing My Mind)

 3–6 months | Daily or every few uses |

-6+ months | Weekly (unless baby is sick) |
+6+ months | Weekly (or more often if baby is sick) |

 -